rantt/decideforme/README.md

 # DecideForMe

-Based on the [Creating a Roulette Wheel UsingHTML5 Canvs](http://tech.pro/tutorial/1008/creating-a-roulette-wheel-using-html5-canvas) tutorial.
+Based on the [Creating a Roulette Wheel Using HTML5 Canvas](http://tech.pro/tutorial/1008/creating-a-roulette-wheel-using-html5-canvas) tutorial.

 This version generates a spinning wheel to choose and option from a comma-separated list.
 Items are shuffled before being added to the wheel.
 Sizing changes dynamically fit the items and colourize the wheel appropriately.